SimonJamesPauck/solid-inject/README.md

 - Boilerplate for decoupling construction of new instances other than at the composition root.
 - Instantiation scoping. i.e. Reusing instances across certain parts of a dependency tree.

+## Additional Goals

-Additional goals might include the following
+These might include the following

-- Make it easy to visualise and debug the dependency graph.
+- Make it easy to visualize and debug the dependency graph.

 ## Credits